xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 With IOS XR 7.4.1, we introduced multiple software features ([https://xrdocs.io/ncs5500/tutorials/iosxr-731-innovations/](https://xrdocs.io/ncs5500/tutorials/iosxr-731-innovations/)) but new hardware are also launched with this release.
 We are very happy to introduce a new member to the NCS5500 family, the NCS57C3-MOD series.

-These two new routers are the NCS-57C3-MOD-SYS and NCS-57C3-MODS-SYS, that can be considered the successors of the NCS55A2-MOD since they are built following the same philosophy:
+These two new routers are the NCS-57C3-MOD-SYS and NCS-57C3-MODS-SYS, that can be considered the successors of NCS55A2-MOD.
+They are built following the same philosophy:
-- compact form-factor (less than 300mm deep and 3RU here) -offering the highest level of flexibility with both fixed SFP and QSFP ports (1G, 10G, 25G, 40G, 100G)
+- compact form-factor (less than 300mm deep and 3RU here)
+- offering the highest level of flexibility with both fixed SFP and QSFP ports (1G, 10G, 25G, 40G, 100G)
 - modular port adaptors
 but also new goodies are specific to this NCS57C3-MOD:
-- a 2.4Tbps of forwarding capability (compared to the 900G on NCS55A2-MOD)
+- much higher forwarding capability ( 2.4Tbps compared to 900G on NCS55A2-MOD)
 - dual RP for control plane redundancy
 - 3x MPA (two at 800G and one at 400G)